I Dyed My Hair And Only My Roots Change Color | Top Solutions To Follow!

 Cause # 1- Roots are generally brassy in tone

-Our root’s shade is generally and naturally brassy, that is why they immediately change the color and bring an uneven effect.
+Our root’s shade is generally and naturally brassy, which is why they immediately change color and bring an uneven effect.
 This phenomenon is backed by coloring experts from France.
-If you use a shade that is too much red or too much warm, the root section will change the color.
+If you use a shade that is too red or too much warm, the root section will change color.
 The mismatch and the uneven effect are definitely going to happen.
 In addition, the virgin roots are somewhat less resistant to the coloring process.
 They react to dye quickly.

 Cause # 2- Roots are more porous and naturally lighter than lengths

 The root’s shade gets changed after coloring because they are naturally lighter than your hair lengths.
 The newly re-grown and virgin hair ends up having a shade that is lighter than the remaining of your hair.
 You must understand that virgin hair present in the root section reacts differently.
 They are more porous and quicker to absorb the dye molecules.

 You can bring an even coloring effect to the ends and root section by following the below-written solutions.
 Celebs including Mila Kunis have benefitted from these solutions.